 Think hiring someone is out of your budget?
-You may be surprised at how affordable some on-demand services can be!
+Maybe, but you may be surprised at how affordable some on-demand services can be!
 Depending where you live, personal assistants can range from $14-18 per hour!
 Hiring an assistant to fold laundry, put away groceries, and run errands can actually help you make money, too.
 Instead of spending 5 hours a week on household chores, you can devote that time to your work – all without breaking the bank.

 3. Ask Your Tribe

-If outsourcing help still isn’t for you or if you live with a spouse, roommate, or children – you can still delegate!
+If outsourcing help still isn’t for you or if you live with a spouse, roommate, or children—you can still delegate!
 Chore charts and schedules are not just for kids!
 Assigning household duties to your family or roommates will greatly reduce your workload.
 Live alone?
 Try bartering services with a friend; maybe your friend loves to cook but hates doing laundry and you’re the opposite.
 Either way, utilizing your family or friends can be a cost-effective way to manage your home and life.